molecule/molecule.github.io/_post_drafts/natural-fabric-dye.md

 - <b>Eucalyptus leaves</b> dipped in vinegar and then tightly bound to fabric makes a deep red pattern.[6]
 Different leaves give many different colors, in many different situations.
 Leaves dried on the ground are different from fresh, for example, as are all different species.[7]
 I believe the ones I have near me in the hills of Berkeley are "Blue Gum Eucalyptus" (Eucalyptus globulus) [8].
 Eucalyptus globulus can make grey, possibly only when combined w/ cellulose fibers and soy milk mordant.[] I may combine my alum-mordanted protein fiber w/ some iron mordant in the dyebath to see what it does.
 - <b>Eucalyptus bark</b>
 - <b>Avocado skin and seed</b> make pink.
 Skins will tend to give colors that are redder whilst pits give oranges and apricots.[14]
 Five or six large avocados for 100 grams of wool will give a lovely light-to-medium pink shade.
 You will need many more for deeper colors.
 Rebecca has some pics of avocado stone dying [24].
 She also steams w/ avocado skins on soy-mordanted cotton [25].
 Others raise the pH (by adding soda ash) to make it more basic, and only use the nuts.
-[29]
+This makes the color MUCH darker/deeper and more pink.
+[29] [32]
 - <b>Onion skins</b> make a deper pink or orange.
 Both skin and seeds can be stored in the freezer.
 [27]
 - <b>Red onion skins </b> Make pink w/ highly acidic wash on cellulose according to Rebecca[22].
 Depends on fabric of course[23].
 Other notes indicate that protein may go brown in red onion skins [22].
 - <b>Tea</b> makes a brown probably